 Meeting up in person

 Whatever country of the UK you’re in, our guidance tool will help you make sense of the many rules around meeting up in person, so keep an eye on this page for updates.
-We’ve also created risk assessment guidance for performing groups and promoter groups that include template risk assessments to get you started, as well as a working example from a member group.
+We’ve also created risk assessment guidance for rehearsals and performances that include template risk assessments to get you started, as well as a working example from a member group.

 Whenever groups are allowed to return to in-person rehearsals, our safety poster templates will help keep your venue Covid-secure.
 If you're looking for a new music-making space post-lockdown, have a read of our resource on finding a Covid-secure rehearsal venue.